Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/frontpage.md

 Thomas Schellenberger (University of Oslo) <br>
 Kamilla Hauknes Sjursen (Western Norway University of Applied Sciences) <br>
 <br>
-More details on the team of instructors can be found [here](https://machine-learning-in-glaciology-workshop.github.io/instructors) <br>
+More details about the instructors can be found [here](https://machine-learning-in-glaciology-workshop.github.io/instructors). <br>
 <br>

 The workshop is supported by the following institutions: